-This recipe is eminently flexible—a version of this flavor, paired with tawny port wine, was Guerrilla Ice Cream's most popular flavor and received accolades on these hallowed pages, among others.
-Replace the water with rum, or beer, or juice and adjust to taste before spinning, and you can create any chocolate-based combo flavor that your heart desires.
+Third, and most importantly, this recipe is eminently flexible—a version of this flavor, paired with tawny port wine, was Guerrilla Ice Cream's most popular flavor and received accolades on these hallowed pages, among others.
+Replace the water with rum, or beer, or juice, and adjust to taste before spinning, and you can create any chocolate-based combo flavor that your heart desires.

 - Yield:makes 1 quart

 - Active time: 1 hour

 - 6 ounces (approximately 3/4 cup) chopped high-quality dark chocolate, ideally 70+% cocoa solids

 - 3 cups half-and-half (or 1 1/2 cups each of milk and heavy cream)